surgeventures/click-monorepo/README.md

   debugging and integration with CircleCI test insights facilities
 - `docker cp` is used to take the build artifacts out of the Remote Docker environment back into the primary container, from which the CircleCI can upload them further

+## Possible improvements

+The current setup already solves many technical issues related to monorepo, CI and Docker.
+Still, a number of improvements and additions is possible, including:

+- sample client/server JS application with `jest` and `eslint` checks
+- sample Ruby on Rails application with `rake test` and `rubocop` checks
+- sample Cordova application on top of JS application
+- `mix test` integration with CircleCI test results
+- `rake test` integration with CircleCI test results
+- `jest` integration with CircleCI test results
+- test suite for performance/scalability testing
+- setup for Cordova mobile app build and testing
+- setup for end-to-end testing on non-Dockerized browsers
+- continuous review-app/production deployment with CircleCI & Docker